 - Awards vary from community partner to nationally available scholarships.

-scholarships include leader development award to attend the AFA Leaders
+- All scholarships include a leader development award to attend the AFA

-Conference (November of scholarship year in Kansas City, Mo.), of which
+Leaders Conference (November of scholarship year in Kansas City, Mo.),

-full attendance is required to receive the full academic scholarship.
+of which full attendance is required to receive the full academic

 - Students must be enrolled in, or enrolling in, an agriculture-related, four-year degree program.